Kamalapati Tripathi: Union Minister for Railways

 An 8-kilometer-long new Railway line between Telapur-Patanchera was opened during his tenure.

 The Diesel Loco Shed in Pune was started in his tenure.

-Executive President of INC
+Working President of INC

-After the death of son Sanjay Gandhi in a plane crash, Indira Gandhi made Tripathi the executive president.
+After the death of son Sanjay Gandhi in a plane crash, Indira Gandhi made Tripathi the working president.
 But, after the Assassination of Indira Gandhi, Rajiv Gandhi sworn in as Congress President and Prime Minister of India, Tripathi made conflict with him.
 In November 1986, he resigned.